Get This Sales Funnel Custom Built >> Click Here!

 For most SaaS products, the sales cycle will depend on the type of product you’re selling, the reputation of the product, and the price tag.

-An early-stage startup usually struggles to create buzz around their name so that they make it easier for people to make a purchase decision.
+An early-stage startup usually struggles to create buzz around its name, making it easier for people to purchase.

-Even if you have a long sales cycle, it's important to track how it changes over time, so you can always improve.
-Either you have salespeople who pick up the phone, or you have an automated sales sequence in place, focus on effective onboarding, and nurturing the leads in your funnel, to shorten the sales cycle.
+Even if you have a long sales cycle, tracking how it changes over time is essential so you can continually improve.
+Either you have salespeople who pick up the phone or an automated sales sequence focusing on effective onboarding and nurturing the leads in your funnel to shorten the sales cycle.

 And remember: Acquiring a new customer is 4-10 times harder than retaining an existing one.
-So keep building your relationships with newly acquired customers and make sure you improve your engagement KPIs.
+So keep building your relationships with newly acquired customers and improve your engagement KPIs.

 How does your startup score against other SaaS companies?

-Tracking analytics and data might make more sense if you look at them as standalone numbers and rates.
-First, it's important to look for trends over time and, second, you might want to benchmark against other SaaS and tech companies.
-If you're wondering what is the typical KPIs for a SaaS company, look at the following survey of over 400 private SaaS companies which represents deep benchmarking data and insights on the growth and operations of private SaaS companies.
+Tracking analytics and data might make sense if you look at them as standalone numbers and rates.
+First, it's essential to look for trends over time, and second, you might want to benchmark against other SaaS and tech companies.
+If you're wondering what is the typical KPIs for a SaaS company, look at the following survey of over 400 private SaaS companies, which represents deep benchmarking data and insights on the growth and operations of private SaaS companies.

 These benchmark metrics will help you see how you're doing and create a detailed business plan for your startup.
 Such a business plan can help you present your business in front of VCs for funding or just set business goals.